robdmc/gistfinder/README.md

 ![Diagram](images/gistfinder_example.png)
-The yellow text at the upper left is the description of the gist currently selected in the greyish area.
+The yellow text at the upper left is the description of the gist currently selected in the grey area.
 You can navigate this selection using vim-like j-k keys.

 At any point you can press the space bar to move over to the code window and navigate your code using vim keybindings.